AFTEA is a public charity professional organization

 ARTICLE III-Membership

-Section 1 Professional full membership in the Association shall be open to all Filipino and/or Filipino descent teachers/educators employed by the public or private educational institutions in the United States of America and its territories.
+Section 1 Professional fellow membership in the Association shall be open to all Filipino and/or Filipino descent teachers/educators employed by the public or private educational institutions in the United States of America and its territories.

 Section 2 Professional associate membership in the Association shall be open to all Filipino and/or Filipino descent teachers/educators employed by the public or private educational institutions in the Philippines and other countries.

-Section 3 Professional affiliate membership in the Association shall be open to all public or private educational institutions in the Philippines and other countries.
+Section 4 Professional affiliate membership in the Association shall be open to all public or private educational institutions in the Philippines and other countries.

-Section 2 Officers of the association shall be elected in the manner prescribed in the by-laws of the association.
+Section 2 Officers of the association shall be elected in the manner prescribed in the By-laws of the association.

-Section 7 All Academic Coordinators shall be elected for a term of two years.
+Section 7 Academic Board Coordinators shall be nominated and appointed by the Chairman of the Executive Board for a term of two years.
 They shall take an oath of office at the scheduled general meeting and shall hold office immediately.
-They shall automatically become chairman of one of the twelve (12) regular committees stipulated in the By-laws.
+They may be designated as chairman of one of the twelve (12) regular committees stipulated in the By-laws.

 Section 9 The AFTEA Advisers shall consist of the former President/Chairman of the Association.